At a Glance: The Best AR-10 Barrels

 The AR-10 and the AR-15 differ in size and dimension.
 The AR-10 fires a much larger and more powerful round than the AR-15.
 This means that the AR-10 receiver is noticeably larger than the AR-15 receiver.
 The easiest way to tell the difference between an AR-10 and an AR-15 is to look at the magazine well.

-- AR-15 rifle barrels are often 2 to 6 inches shorter than AR-10 barrels
+- Much more common and rifle barrels are often 2 to 6 inches shorter than AR-10 barrels

-- AR-10 rifles appear ‘beefier’ overall compared to AR-15 rifles
+- Appear ‘beefier’ overall compared to AR-15 rifles

-- AR-10 rifles often use shorter and wider magazines
+- Rifles often use shorter and wider magazines

 Additionally, AR-10 barrels tend to be longer than most AR-15 carbines.
 With the exception of the M16-style AR-15 with a 20-inch barrel, most AR-10 rifles you see will appear a touch lengthier.
 This is because the vast majority of AR-10 barrels are either 18 inches, 20 inches, or 22 inches long, whereas AR-15 rifles often come with 16-inch barrels.
 The barrel of an AR-10 is usually slightly thicker as well.